Electronic document management today is about more than just your documents. Your forms have a vital role to play, as

 What is Forms Management?

 Forms management is the process for managing, distributing, completing, and processing forms.
 This used to be a paper-based process, but web-based forms are becoming the standard for capturing information from customers, vendors, employees, or even business partners.

 The goal of forms management today is to get better data, faster turnaround, and lower costs.
 Lengthy forms processing times are a no-go.
 Information gathered on forms should be synced with back-end applications automatically.

 Another crucial element of forms management is control.
 Organizations want to control how information can be captured.
 This is typically done through requiring certain fields on a form, or providing a limited set of options that people can select from to fill out a form.

-Forms management software makes the whole forms processing process go a lot smoother.
+Forms management software makes forms processing go a lot smoother.
 But older variations of forms management software—like OmniForm—have fallen out of support.
 So, if you’re using one of those, it might be time to move on.